kshetline/tubular_util/README.md

 function setFullScreenAsync(full: boolean, throwImmediate = false): Promise<void>;
 ```

 Put the web browser in full-screen mode if `full` is true, end full-screen mode if `full` is `false`.
-Failure can be detected either immediately or asynchronously.
+Failure can be detected either immediately or asynchronously using try/catch.

 ```typescript
 function toggleFullScreen(): void;